apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tornado hits a Kansas town, leaving at least 1 dead and several hurt**
+**Lakers' LeBron James Undecided About His Future amid NBA Rumors After Playoff Exit**

-You can read more about it [here](https://www.cnn.com/2024/04/30/weather/kansas-possible-tornado-death/index.html).
+You can read more about it [here](https://bleacherreport.com/articles/10119343-lakers-lebron-james-undecided-about-his-future-amid-nba-rumors-after-playoff-exit).

 ## Requirements
 - Python 3.8